neurorishika/commitments/index.md

 nav_order: 1
 ---

-# Welcome to Neurorishika's Commitments Page!
+# Welcome to Neurorishika's Resources

 ![Neurorishika](https://raw.githubusercontent.com/neurorishika/commitments/main/assets/images/profilecard.png)

-This page is a collection of *commitments* and *standards* that I have set for myself.
+This page is a collection of *commitments* and *standards* that I have set for myself along with the resources that I have used to create them.
 I hope that this page will be a useful resource for you as well.
-Feel free to use the resources on this page for your own lab, group, or organization or for personal use with appropriate attribution.
+Feel free to use the resources on this page for personal use or for your own lab, group, or organization with appropriate attribution.

 ## Core Values